 Useful Links

-You may find the following links useful in researching the Windsor and Eton area.
-This is a living list and we will continue to update it with useful sources and ensure that links continue to work.
+These links useful in researching the Windsor and Eton area.
+This is a living list and we will continue to update it with useful sources.
 We hope these help you with your journey.

-Royal Windsor Web SiteAn excellent website maintained by Thamesweb (Roger Cullingham) with numerous articles and images of the area is a real “must-go-to” for anyone wanting to know the background and details about the area.
-You may even find articles from Windlesora there too!
+Royal Windsor Web SiteAn excellent website maintained by Thamesweb (Roger Cullingham) with articles and images of the area is a real “must-go-to” for anyone wanting to know the background and details about the area.
+You will even find articles from Windlesora there too!

 British Association for Local HistoryThis is a national charity that promotes local history and serves local history.
 Apart from its publications, it provides guides and help for local historians and provides interesting stories on its blog.
 The WLHG are members of this society.